Rapter1990/Design-Pattern-Examples-in-Java/18_Behavior_Mediator/README.md

     <th>Description</th>
   </tr>
   <tr>
-    <td>Client</td>
-    <td>Use Subject to create RealSubject and ProxySubject</td>
+    <td>Mediator</td>
+    <td>Interact with colleague objects</td>
   </tr>
   <tr>
-    <td>Subject</td>
-    <td>Define interface used by client</td>
+    <td>ConcreteMediator</td>
+    <td>Implement mediator and maintain references to colleague objects</td>
   </tr>
   <tr>
-    <td>RealSubject</td>
-    <td>Provides real implementaion of subject</td>
+    <td>Colleague</td>
+    <td>Make a communication with mediator</td>
   </tr>
   <tr>
-    <td>ProxySubject</td>
-    <td>Use a reference to RealSubject to provide actual functionality except for implementing same interface as a RealSubject</td>
+    <td>ConcreteColleagueA,ConcreteColleagueB</td>
+    <td>Implement colleague and handle with notification from mediator</td>
   </tr>

 </table>

 <hr>
 Description:
-Proxy implements same interface as expected of real object and provides an object acting as a substitute for a real service object.
-It provides to create real object or it creates it when it is needed.
-It also controls to access objects method.
+This design pattern is used to seperate a group of objects with communicate each other.
+It also notifies mediator object about its changes with respect to its state.

 For example :

 ```
-public interface Internet {
+public abstract class AirlineBase {

 }

-public class RealInternet implements Internet {
+public interface IAirport {

 }

-public class ProxyInternet implements Internet {
+public class IstanbulAtaturkAirport implements IAirport {
-  private Internet internet;
-  ....

 }

-public class InternetService {
+public class THYAirline extends AirlineBase{

-	private Internet internet;
-  ...
 }

 ```